-The talent of Shelly Berg, the 21st century jazz pianist is unique.
-Like many talented people, he is talented in everything.
+The talent of Shelly Berg (MGBH), the 21st century jazz pianist, is unique.
+Like many talented people, he is talented in many things.
 Throughout his career he equally managed succeed as a jazz musician, an educator, a composer, a music administrator, and an entrepreneur.
 But most importantly, he succeeded in becoming a man of integrity and character.

 PPM: What was your home atmosphere like growing up with the musician father and a writer mother?
 Would you, please, share some of the your childhood memories of experiences that made you like music?

 SB: There was always music playing in my home.
 My father had a large LP collection, and a large collection of 78rpm recordings.
 He was both a classical and jazz musician, so the listening palette was large.
 He began teaching me jazz when I was 11 years old, and we had a lifetime of making music together.
 My parents loved to entertain and invited touring musicians to parties at our home.
 Some amazing jazz artists played in my living room when I was a child.
 In the early years of my jazz piano playing, my father would pull out three small nesting tables and use them as a drum set, teaching me to “leave space” and to be collaborative and attentive in playing music.
 My mother knew the lyrics to hundreds of pieces from the Great American Songbook and sang them to me in the car, while she was cooking, etc. She instilled in me a contextual way of experiencing music.

 PPM: What kind of writer was your mother?

 SB: My mother wrote short stories and a novel.
 Like so many of her day, she was a homemaker, so her writing was never published.

 PPM: Please, share with our readers a little bit more about your father.
 What entrepreneurial activities was he involved in besides being a musician?